What is a dramaturg?

 For new work and contemporary plays, I offer research support as needed.
 Depending on when in the process I get involved, I also work with playwrights on script development.
 You can learn more about that process from my colleagues at the Literary Managers and Dramaturgs of the Americas (LMDA).

-I’ve been a company member of the Santa Cruz Shakespeare festival, a nationally renowned regional theater, since 2012.
-I’m also a company member (Dramaturg/Producer) of Collaborative Artists Bloc, a Los Angeles-based theater nonprofit with a mission of dynamic artistry for social change.
+I was a company member of the Santa Cruz Shakespeare festival, a nationally renowned regional theater, from 2012 to 2020.
+I’m currently a company member (Dramaturg/Producer) of Collaborative Artists Bloc, a Los Angeles-based theater nonprofit with a mission of dynamic artistry for social change.

 I work professionally as a freelance dramaturg.
 Contact me to discuss a collaboration.